fastacademy/react-native-preload-images/README.md

 ## Basic usage

+imports

     import { preloadImages, PreloadedImage } from 'react-native-preload-images'

+An array of objects, each with a name and the uri of the image, is required.
+The names can be anything you like and will be used to display the image with PreloadedImage.

-    //Use the same images array names to display with PreloadedImage. const images = [
+    const images = [
         {name: 'pic1.png', uri: 'https://mypics.com/pic1.png'},
         {name: 'pic2.png', uri: 'https://mypics.com/pic2.png'}
     ];

-    //Only needs to be done once
+Download and save images.

     preloadImages(images);

-    //Same props as react-native's Image
-    //except use name instead of source
+PreloadedImage uses the same props as react-native's Image except the image name is used instead of a source.

     <PreloadedImage
         style={{height: 100, width: 100}}
         name={images[0].name}/>